genesis-worlds/governance/CIPS/cip-1.md

 #### `superseded-by` and `replaces` headers

-CIPs may also have a `superseded-by` header indicating that an CIP has been rendered obsolete by a later document; the value is the number of the CIP that replaces the current document.
+CIPs may also have a `superseded-by` header indicating that a CIP has been rendered obsolete by a later document; the value is the number of the CIP that replaces the current document.
 The newer CIP must have a `replaces` header containing the number of the CIP that it rendered obsolete.

 ## Linking to other CIPs

 References to other CIPs should follow the format `CIP-N` where `N` is the CIP number you are referring to.
-Each CIP that is referenced in an CIP **MUST** be accompanied by a relative markdown link the first time it is referenced, and **MAY** be accompanied by a link on subsequent references.
+Each CIP that is referenced in a CIP **MUST** be accompanied by a relative markdown link the first time it is referenced, and **MAY** be accompanied by a link on subsequent references.
 The link **MUST** always be done via relative paths so that the links work in this GitHub repository, forks of this repository, the main CIPs site, mirrors of the main CIP site, etc.  For example, you would link to this CIP with `[CIP-1](./cip-1.md)`.

 ## Auxiliary Files